TeoZosa/cookiecutter-cruft-poetry-tox-pre-commit-ci-cd-instance/README.md

 ```

 Note that the project's container image is insulated from the implementation details of
-the application's top-level setup and execution logic which falls under the purview of
+the application's top-level setup and execution logic, which falls under the purview of
 the project's entrypoint script.
 As such, Dockerfile modifications will generally only
 be necessary when updating non-Python environment dependencies (Python dependency
 updates are automatically reflected in new image builds via the `pyproject.toml`